 Boards must ensure that any adjustments to the PSoC related to a transfer between workforce areas are documented in the child care case management system.

-Boards must inform staff members that if a parent adds a child to care after transferring to a new workforce area, the PSoC assigned for the new child in care must be based on the receiving Board’s PSoC sliding fee scale.
-Additionally, if a child is removed from care after a Board-to-Board transfer, the new PSoC for the remaining children in care will be based on the receiving Board’s PSoC sliding fee scale, if that amount is lower than the original PSoC before the removal of the child from CCS.

 D-1006.b: Verification of Changes Related to Transfers between Local Workforce Development Areas

 Receiving Boards must ensure that case changes resulting from a customer’s relocation are documented and verified.
-Functionality in the child care case management system will allow Boards to copy over the relevant eligibility information and documentation; staff members should review the information to ensure the copy of data was completed.
+Functionality in the child care case management system will allow Boards to copy over the relevant eligibility information and documentation; staff members must review the information to ensure the copy of data was completed.

 For residency information, verbal attestation from the customer is acceptable for the transfer to a new workforce area.
 If the parent’s employment has not changed, verbal attestation of continuing employment and that income remains below 85 percent of SMI is also acceptable.

-If employment has changed, however, the receiving Board’s child care contractor must verify and document the new employment and income, in accordance with : Income Changes during the 12-Month Eligibility Period.
+If employment has changed, however, the receiving Board’s child care contractor must verify and document the new employment and income, in accordance with D-108: Income Changes during the 12-month eligibility period.

 D-1007: Direct Child Care Referrals for Recognized Partnerships